When Silence becomes Scandal

 Scandal.

-Horrible scandal.
-Scandal of the most hateful, despicable,
+Horrible scandal. scandal of the most hateful, despicable,

 vicious perversion that swept away — but not too thoroughly